 Schema markup can be implemented through three types of code languages:

 Microdata is the most basic code language for Schema markup implementation, specifically for websites built on HTML5.
-It uses tags that are added onto existing HTML tags on a web document’s source code.
+It uses tags that are added to existing HTML tags on a web document’s source code.

 It is straightforward to add, but the problem is that you need to do this for every single item you want to mark up, which can be a tedious process the more items there are on a page and the more pages there are on your site.